BattleRush/eth-compilerdesign-output-action/README.md

   build:
     # One can also use ubuntu-18.04 however this is getting depricated by Jan 2023
     runs-on: ubuntu-20.04 #ubuntu-latest for 22.04 (22.04 wont work with LLVM 9 however)

-    environment: Token # Or the name of the environment where the PAT Token is saved (not needed if setting leaderboard = false)

     steps:
     - name: checkout repo
       uses: actions/checkout@v3